nnance/dashboard-material-ui-ts-react/README.md

 A minimal dashboard with taskbar and mini variant draw.
 The chart is courtesy of Recharts, but it is simple to substitute an alternative.

+## Project Structure

+This branch has an express server that serves the dashboard data and the static web application once it's built.
+The source for the entire application (Server/Client) is in the `./src` folder and is written to the `./build` folder during build.

+The project source is organized as follows:

+* `./src` contains the required react app base files
+* `./src/app` contains the react app dashboard code
+* `./src/server` source for the express server app
+* `./src/structs` contains the shared data structures used by the client and server

 ## Create Steps

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with the [TypeScript](https://www.typescriptlang.org/) option.